Elijah: Sainthood

 Elijah has been venerated as the patron saint of Bosnia and Herzegovina since 26 August 1752, replacing George of Lydda at the request of Bishop Pavao Dragičević.
-The reasons for the replacement are unclear.
-It has been suggested that Elijah was chosen because of his importance to all three main religious groups in Bosnia and Herzegovina—Catholics, Muslims and Orthodox Christians.
+The reasons for the replacement are unclear, but a theory is that Elijah is an important figure for all three of the country's main religious groups—Catholics, Muslims and Orthodox Christians.
 Pope Benedict XIV is said to have approved Bishop Dragičević's request with the remark that a wild nation deserved a wild patron.

-Prophet Elias is commemorated by the Catholic Church on 17 June.
+Prophet Elias is also commemorated by the Catholic Church on 17 June.
 He is also commemorated by the Eastern Orthodox Church on 14 April with all holy Sinai monks.

 Carmelite tradition

 A Catholic painting of the Prophet Elías in the desert, confronted by an angel.
-He is depicted in the habit of a Carmelite friar.
+He is shown in the habit of a Carmelite friar.

-Elijah is revered as the spiritual Father and traditional founder of the Catholic religious Order of Carmelites.
-In addition to taking their name from Mt.
-Carmel where the first hermits of the order established themselves, the Calced Carmelite and Discalced Carmelite traditions pertaining to Elijah focus upon the prophet's withdrawal from public life.
-The medieval Carmelite Book of the First Monks offers some insight into the heart of the Orders' contemplative vocation and reverence for the prophet.
-In 1725, the Holy See of the Catholic Church, during the reign of Pope Benedict XIII, allowed the Carmelites to place a statue of the Prophet Elias in St. Peter's Basilica, denoting him as their founder.
+In Catholicism, Elijah receives particular reverence among the Carmelites as their spiritual Father and traditional founder.
+In addition to taking their name from Mount Carmel, where the first hermits of the order established themselves, both the Carmelites of the Ancient Observance and the Discalced Carmelites have traditions pertaining to Elijah which focus upon the prophet's withdrawal from public life.
+The medieval Carmelite Book of the First Monks offers some insight into the heart of both orders' contemplative vocation and reverence for the prophet.
+In 1725, the Holy See in the reign of Pope Benedict XIII allowed the Carmelites to place a statue of the Prophet Elias in St. Peter's Basilica, which denoted him as their founder.

-In the 17th century the Bollandist Society, whose declared aim was to search out and classify materials concerning the saints venerated by the Church, and to print what seemed to be the most reliable sources of information entered into controversy with the Carmelites on this point.
-In writing of St. Albert, Patriarch of Jerusalem and author of the Carmelite rule, the Bollandist Daniel Papebroch stated that the attribution of Carmelite origin to Elijah was insufficiently grounded.
-The Carmelites reacted strongly.
-From 1681 to 1698 a series of letters, pamphlets and other documents was issued by each side.
+In the 17th century the Bollandist Society, whose declared aim was to search and classify materials concerning saints venerated by the Church, and to print what seemed to be the most reliable sources of information entered into controversy with the Carmelites on this point.
+In writing of Saint Albert, Patriarch of Jerusalem and author of the Carmelite Rule, the Bollandist Daniel Papebroch stated that the attribution of Carmelite origin to Elijah was insufficiently grounded.
+The Carmelites reacted strongly, thus each side issued a series of letters, pamphlets, and other documents from 1681 to 1698.
 The Carmelites were supported by a Spanish tribunal, while the Bollandists had the support of Jean de Launoy and the Sorbonne.
 In November 1698, Pope Innocent XII ordered an end to the controversy.